 - Do they know when to use it, and how to use it properly?

-- Can the training materials provided help your customers learn to use your product or service more efficiently, so that they save time and money?
+- Can the materials provided help your customers learn to use your product or service more efficiently, so that they save time and money?

-- Can your training materials help your customers avoid having to travel to training facilities, or having to bring in external trainers?
+- Can your materials help your customers avoid having to travel to training facilities, or having to bring in external trainers?

 - Can they help users to become more self-sufficient with your product, so that they’re not constantly having to call someone to help them trouble-shoot?